yumc-afk/SkyRL/skyrl-train/docs/index.rst

-Welcome to SkyRL-Train's documentation!
+Welcome to SkyRL's documentation!
 =======================================

-SkyRL-Train is a reinforcement learning framework designed for modularity and extensibility.
+SkyRL is a full-stack RL library designed for modularity and extensibility.

 .. toctree::